-&lt;sup>1 CBD/COP/14/INF/16 - Preliminary synthesis and analysis of views on the scope and content of the post-2020 global biodiversity framework
+2 CBD/COP/14/INF/16 - Preliminary synthesis and analysis of views on the scope and content of the post-2020 global biodiversity framework

-Given the importance of the 2030 Agenda for Sustainable Development as policy driver, it is highly recommended to take its provisions and Goals (SDGs) into consideration when elaborating the new SAPBIO.
+BIO.
 Many of them are of particular relevance for biodiversity conservation (e.g. SDG4 for environmental education under SDG4, biodiversity planning under SDG17 or the adverse impacts of inappropriate subsidies under SDG8).